hygieia/hygieia-aws-quickstart/README.md

 ### Step 2: Install Hygieia

-1. Clone this repo locally and ```cd hygieia-quickstart``` to the project root directory.
+1. Clone this repo locally and change to the project root directory ```cd hygieia-quickstart```.
-1. Modify the [deploy.properties](deploy.properties) file to provide your environment-specific Hygieia settings.
+1. Create a new file named deploy.properties by copying the existing [example.properties](example.properties). ```cp example.properties deploy.properties```.
+Modify this file to provide your environment-specific Hygieia settings.
 1. Modify the [bin/config](bin/config) file to provide your environment-specific package and deploy settings.
 1. From the root directory, run ```$ bin/package```.
 This merges your deploy.properties settings and generates CloudFormation files that are uploaded to S3.
 1. From the root directory, run ```$ bin/deploy```.
 This runs CloudFormation that launches Hygieia in AWS.

 The deploy command creates a new CloudFormation stack named ```Hygieia-Quickstart``` by default.
 When done your environment will look like this.